10 crucial things to know before one want to start freelancing. Not to scare you but to give you a reality check about being a freelancer

 7. Should be able to Prioritize

-Even when you are working as a team, you need to make sure your team progress is monitored such that each project assigned to them are moving forward on a daily basis.
+Even when you are working as a team, you need to make sure the team progress is monitored such that each assigned task is moving forward.

 8. Should be ok without Socializing

-If money is the only reason for you to be a freelancer, you may lack the needed motivation soon.
+If money is the only reason for you to be a freelancer, you will soon run out of self-motivation.

-You can be driven till you may own a flat or a house, maybe till you make some good investments but not beyond a point.
+You can be driven by money till you may own a house, maybe till you make some excellent investments but not beyond a point.

-If you are driven by a passion to be a freelancer, you have a higher chance of being a freelancer.
+If a passion for being a freelancer drives you, you have a higher chance of being a freelancer.

 Freelancer needs to be patience in every aspect of freelancing.

 Have the patience to let the client decide on the best possible resource for getting their work done.
-You have to make sure you are patience enough to wait out for them to make the decision.
+You have to make sure you have enough patience to wait out for them to make the decision.

-The client may not be technically sound to be able to understand all that you may say and his questions may sound too basic for you.
-This is when you have to wear the hat of clients be able to explain to them in their terms without losing your calmness and with patience.
+The client may not be technically sound to be able to understand all that you may say, and his questions may look too basic for you.
+It is when you have to wear the hat of clients to be able to explain to them in their terms without losing your calmness and patience.